- Ethnographic Museum of Quirós.

 Located in the southernmost and most central sector of Asturias, it includes the lands of the councils of Lena, Quirós and Teverga included in the Somiedo Regional Hunting Reserve..

-The environmental value of the park is afforded by the diversity it presents and its excellent state of preservation.
-Examples of over half the Asturian plant families are to be found here, with over a third of the area being occupied by old-growth forests in which beech predominates.
-Cantabrian wildlife is also very well represented here, with species such as the brown bear and the Cantabrian capercaillie, included in the Regional Catalogue of Threatened Species, as well as the otter and Pyrenean desman, two species associated with high environmental quality watercourses.
-Birds of prey, roe deer, deer, chamois, wolves and foxes also form part of the local wildlife.
-Noteworthy among the watercourses that flow through Peña Ubiña- La Mesa Nature Park is the gorge formed by the River Val de Sampedro, where Huerta Cave, a listed Natural Monument, can be found.
+The park's defining environmental values are its biological diversity and its excellent state of conservation.
+Its surface area contains examples of more than half of the plant families of Asturias, with more than a third of the area occupied by mature forests dominated by beech forests.
+The Cantabrian fauna is very well represented, with species such as the brown bear and the Cantabrian capercaillie, included in the Regional Catalogue of Threatened Species, o otters and desman, two groups associated with watercourses of high environmental quality.
+Birds of prey, roe deer, deer, chamois, wolves and foxes are also part of their animal life.
+Among the waters that flow through the Las Ubiñas - La Mesa Natural Park, the gorge formed by the river Val de Sampedro stands out, in which Cueva Huerta is located, declared a Natural Monument.

 In addition to this environmental richness, there are also numerous cultural values.
 It has one of the richest cave paintings in the northwest of the peninsula (Abrigos Rupestres de Fresnedo), with pictorial representations from the Bronze Age - Iron Age.
 It also preserves remains from the Castro period, although its most representative elements are undoubtedly the Vía Carisa and the Camino Real de la Mesa, both Roman roads as old as the first Asturian natives, which linked the region with the Leonese plateau.